Realize Emergent Gravity to Generic Situations: Further discussion: Spacetime Information

 Further more, \cite{Susskind:2019ddc} claimed that there are limitations of Verlinde's entropic mechanism to explain gravitational falling in pure AdS, and doubted whether an entropic mechanism can explain the gravitational pull-to-the-center in cold empty AdS, or to a conventional zero temperature massive body in its (non-degenerate) ground state.
 Recently \cite{Lin:2019kpf} showed how to do calculation specifically for pure AdS in the complexity picture, when there is no black hole horizon.

 We again would say that two theories work in different processes: there is no heat flow $\delta Q=T\delta S=0$ for the free-falling process.
 The entropic explanation only works in quasi-static processes where external influence brings entropy changes.
 The major difference is that the momentum stays the same \bea \frac{dp}{d\lambda}=0 \eea during the quasi-static process (or more accurate, the average momentum value stays the same).
 What's more, in the end of last section, we argue that our entropic mechanism can also work in AdS/CFT, even for gravitational force in pure AdS.
-To explain the gravitational force in pure AdS, one may use $\Delta \braket {K_A}$ since there is no temperature and the states in entire AdS are pure.

 Even more, through virtual quasi-static processes, we may be able to finally connect those two descriptions.
 The possible treatment may rely on chaining one more quasi-static process to give back the extracted gravity part $dW_g$ into momentum part $dW_p$ following fixed-frequency process in a time $dt$ necessary to moving $dr$, with no net effect in total \bea dW_g+dW_p=0\\ d\Delta S=0 \eea In this way, the entropic gradient transforms into complexity (operator growth) while gravitational potential energy transforms into momentum through virtual intermedia states in the entropic mechanism.